AntoineYANG/electron-react-cli/packages/espoir-cli/README.md

 ## Commands

+### espoir {create, new}

+* If the current working directory is relative to a espoir monorepo, create a new package inside it.

+Some templates are available when you create a package.
+They are maintained by `espoir-cli`.

+* If the current working directory is **NOT** relative to a espoir monorepo, then create a new monorepo.

+---

 ### espoir {install, i, ins}

 Add new dependency (dependencies) to the given (or all) package, or install the defined dependencies.